 - Comparing Twisted Pair & Fiber Optic Cable

 Judging from cable and installation costs to tooling and transceivers, twisted pair, here mainly refers to UTP, is much less costly than fiber optic cable.
 The one obvious difference lies in the quality.
-Passive to active UTP systems offer performance similar to fiber, providing noise immunity, attenuation compensation, surge protection and ground loop isolation.
+Passive to active UTP systems offer performance similar to fiber, providing noise immunity, attenuation compensation, surge protection, and ground loop isolation.
 Because of this point, those users, who once deployed fiber optic cables for runs beyond the range of co-axial cable, now choose UTP for transmission.
-Fiber optic cable is good for extremely long runs (over one mile) or for safety when video is run in the same conduit with high voltage.
+Fiber optic cable is good for extremely long runs (over one mile) or for safety when a video is run in the same conduit with high voltage.

-Allowing for distance, if cable runs less than 250 feet, co-axial cable is probably the best option.
+Allowing for distance, if the cable runs less than 250 feet, the co-axial cable is probably the best option.
 Between 250 and 8,000 feet, UTP wire is often the best one.
 If the runs are more than 8,000 feet, it’s advised to select fiber optic cable.

-While deciding whether to use co-axial cable, twisted-pair, or fiber optic cable for transmission, it’s imperative to collect the basic information about them, and take the cost, cable runs and other external conditions into consideration.
-In Fiberstore, you can find different types of UTP cable (eg. Cat 5, Cat5e, Cat6) and various fiber optic cables (say LC SC cable mentioned above, SC to SC fiber patch cable).
+While deciding whether to use co-axial cable, twisted-pair, or fiber optic cable for transmission, it’s imperative to collect the basic information about them and take the cost, cable runs, and other external conditions into consideration.
+In Fiberstore, you can find different types of UTP cable (eg. Cat 5, Cat5e, Cat6) and various fiber optic cables (say LC-SC cable mentioned above, SC to SC fiber patch cable).
 You can go to Fiberstore to know more information about both copper and fiber optic cables.